deekayen/aidstoscoutmastership/manuscript/health_and_strength!.md

 ## Physical Exercises

-Physical exercises are an intensive form of development where you cannot get good or frequent opportunity of games, and may well be used in addition to games, provided that:–
+Physical exercises are an intensive form of development where you cannot get good or frequent opportunity of games, and may well be used in addition to games, provided that:-

 1. They are not made entirely a drill, but something that each boy can really understand and want to practise for himself because of the good that he knows it does him.
 2. The instructor has some knowledge of anatomy and the possible harm of many physical drill movements on the young unformed body.
 The six body exercises given in Scouting for Boys can be taught without any danger to the lad by Scoutmasters who are not experts in anatomy, etc. (These exercises should be done by the Scout himself - once he has learned the proper actions and breathing - at his own time, at home, and should not become a routine part of a Troop meeting.)